Womens printed vintage skirtsMarch 17, 2015

 In 1783 printing via copper rollers was invented, making the process faster and the fabric cheaper again.

-Although printed cottons never lost popularity, particularly as informal daywear or beachwear, it was in the 40s and especially the 50s that cheerful, feminine sundresses and flared printed skirts really caught on for many women.
+Although printed cottons never lost popularity, particularly as informal daywear or beachwear, it was in the 40s and especially the 50s that cheerful, feminine sundresses and flared Womens printed vintage skirts really caught on for many women.

 By the late 50s and the sixties polycotton began to be popular as an even more practical and easy to take care of option, and you’ll find womens printed vintage skirts in ever brighter colours, some with the addition of gold thread or lurex.